-Cat sounds are a source of amusement and fascination for many cat owners.
-They're also used to manipulate people on a regular basis!
-Some sounds say play with me, others say I'm not happy, and still others say give me food.
+The variety of cat sounds eminating from our feline friends are a source of amusement and fascination for many cat parents.
+They're also used to manipulate people on a regular basis.

 Research into the myriad of noises that domestic cats (and their wild cat ancestors and cousins) make has yielded some interesting facts and conclusions.
-Living with three cats has given me a unique opportunity to observe many different cat sounds (often called cat calls) under various behavioral circumstances.
+Living with three cats for many years has given me a unique opportunity to observe many different cat sounds (often called cat calls) under various behavioral circumstances.

 At times, some cats sound like other animals when they meow, and some even sound almost like people.
 Sometimes the voice doesn't seem to match the cat, at least in physical size and appearance.
-Many members of the very large Maine Coon cat breed, for example, generally have a soft meow voice.
+Many members of the large Maine Coon cat breed, for example, generally have a soft meow voice.
+Sometimes they seem to chirp.
 In fact, they have often been described as sounding like birds.

 Research into cat sounds and the effect they have on humans has revealed some interesting points, including how cats get what they want from people by using vocalizations.